 Declaration of Conscience

-Whereas a native population of thirty to forty million Kurds still lives in its ancestral homeland known as Kurdistan, approximating the size of Texas or France, situated in the heart of the Middle East, as attested by impartial historians and geographers of the world;
+Whereas a native population of thirty to forty million Kurds still live in their ancestral homeland known as Kurdistan, about the size of Texas or France, situated in the heart of the Middle East, as attested by impartial historians and geographers of the world;

 Whereas the Kurds and Kurdistan, once partitioned and administered by the comparatively benign rulers of the Ottoman and Persian Empires under policies respecting Kurdish linguistic and cultural rights, became the spoils of war in the course of the World War I and were partitioned again by the British, French, and Russian colonialists, placing them at the mercy of these powers and of the predatory modern nationalisms of the Turks and the Persians;